VimDrones/Vimdrones-Docs/docs/designer.md

 | Ugcs      | Drone Show Software | Outdoor | <a download href="/static/third_party_path/vimdrones-third-party_-path-raw-format.zip">Download</a> |
 | High Great | Fylo    | Indoor | <a href="#">Download</a> |

+**Pay Attention:**
+For Export Ugcs, please make sure that the order of drones in the last formation is like as the begin scene.

 What to add your system to the list? please [contact us](https://vimdrones.com/contact)

 Sample Path Video [Youtube](https://www.youtube.com/watch?v=N5A8r9rXA68&t=9s) | [Bilibili](https://www.bilibili.com/video/av79197730)